sable-vdev/DX11Engine/README.md

 # Custom DirectX 11 Rendering Engine in C++

 DX11Engine is a custom rendering engine built from scratch in C++ using DirectX 11.
 It currently supports object loading, camera movement, shader programming, and Phong lighting.
 The engine is designed as a foundation for developing a full-featured game engine and demonstrates my applied knowledge in low-level graphics programming and engine architecture.
+Recent improvements introduced a functioning Scene/Entity relation aswell as extended ImGui Context Menus.

 ## Technologies Used
 - **C++** - core programming language